NuGet/docs.microsoft.com-nuget/docs/api/overview.md

 503  | The service is temporarily unavailable.

 Any `GET` request made to a API endpoint may return an HTTP redirect (301 or 302).
-Clients should gracefully handle such redirects by observing the `Location` header and issueing a subsequent `GET`.
+Clients should gracefully handle such redirects by observing the `Location` header and issuing a subsequent `GET`.
 Documentation concerning specific endpoints will not explicitly call out where redirects may be used.

 In the case of a 500-level status code, the client can implement a reasonable retry mechanism.
 The official NuGet